tommyplusdev/anki-minimalist-mode/README.md

 1210908941 385888438 1933645497 876946123 1771074083 511710206
 ```

+3. In the same Add-on Menu, click View Files.
+This brings you to the general Anki Plugin Folder. <br>
-3. Drag and Drop the the plugin folder (`1210908941`) into your Anki Plugins folder & overwrite the CSS files.
+Drag and Drop the the plugin folder (`1210908941`) into your Anki Plugins folder & overwrite the CSS files.
 > ⚠️ As with anything data-related, be sure to make a backup of your entire Anki Plugins folder.

 4. Open Anki Preferences and change the UI Scaling to what you prefer.
 I recommend having a scaling of `135%`.